10 Central Otago Must-Dos

 1. Bike the Otago Central Rail Trail

 If you really want to see it all in the Central Otago region then you need to hit the Otago Central Rail Trail!
-Bike this 150km journey of discovery along a this old railway route seeing quaint New Zealand towns, mountain scenery, rocky landscapes, tunnel, viaducts and much more.
+Bike this 150km journey of discovery along this old railway route seeing quaint New Zealand towns, mountain scenery, rocky landscapes, tunnel, viaducts and much more.
 The trail between Middlemarch and Clyde is one of the New Zealand Great Rides and regarded as one of the best bike trails in the South Island.

 Location: Between Middlemarch and Clyde.